Is American Childhood Creating an Authoritarian Society?

 Altermeyer himself, however, is careful to note that the authoritarian personality does not necessarily gravitate to right or left wing political causes per se.

-Perhaps this shouldn’t be surprising, as one is hard-pressed to think of any institution in American society that has embraced authoritarianism as decisively in recent years as academia—the arena where helicoptered millennials increasingly get their first taste of independence.
+This shouldn’t be surprising considering that few institutions in American society have embraced authoritarianism as decisively in recent years as academia—the arena where helicoptered millennials increasingly get their first taste of independence.
 Since 2000, at least 240 campaigns have been launched at universities to prevent appearances by public figures, most of which have occurred since 2009.
-Behind these authoritarian efforts are an army of “chief diversity officers”—75 of whom have been hired between 2015 and 2016 at colleges and universities— with a mandate to train students against “subtle insults,” “environmental microaggressions,” and “microinvalidations.”
-In this resurgence of political correctness, New York magazine columnist Jonathan Chait sees not a “rigorous commitment to social equality” but rather an “undemocratic creed” and a “system of left-wing ideological repression.”
+Behind these authoritarian efforts are an army of “chief diversity officers”—75 of whom have been hired between 2015 and 2016 at colleges and universities.
+Their mandate: train students against “subtle insults,” “environmental microaggressions,” and “microinvalidations.”
+In this resurgence of political correctness, New York magazine columnist Jonathan Chait sees not simply a “rigorous commitment to social equality” but rather an “undemocratic creed” and a “system of left-wing ideological repression.”

-I am not advancing here a simple causal claim here that schools are cutting recess and therefore dictatorship is coming to America.
-But there does seem to be at least anecdotal evidence of an authoritarian paradigm shift in the childhood realm—one that might forebode a broader challenge to the country’s liberal, democratic norms.
+I am not advancing here a simplistic, causal claim that schools are cutting recess and therefore dictatorship is coming to America.
+But there does seem to be at least anecdotal evidence of an authoritarian paradigm shift in the childhood realm—one that forebodes a broader challenge to the country’s liberal, democratic norms.

 Current indicators call, at a minimum, for hard thinking on why American adults are finding such resonance in authoritarian childrearing practices, and whether we, as a society, are preparing young people to thrive in a free country.